TREYCSE/BERT_Models/README.md

 ## TOOL BOX w / resources
 ##### summ:
-using RESTful api with javascript NOT fastapi with python using Express, Node, frontend and & Mongo backend? create question return to user and save to my database JSON file frontend user creating question - databses
+Typescript TensorFlow models converted to js and deployed as JSON RESTful API to render output to the frontend using Express, Node, frontend and & Mongo backend? frontend user creating question - databses

 ## ENVIRONMENT